 It is similarly straightforward to use semantic free variables to simulate lexical uncertainty.
-For every lexical item with lexical entry $\lambda y.C(y)$, where C is a fully specified predicate, we can create an abstracted version of this entry by conjoining a free predicate variable to it, as in $\lambda F \lambda y.C(y) \wedge F(y)$.
-This conjoined free variable will represent the enriched semantic content that this lexical item will convey, in addition to the invariant semantic content conveyed by the predicate C. We can represent a distribution over lexical entries assigned to this lexical item by a suitable distribution over values to assign the free variable of the abstracted lexical entry.
-Therefore we can represent a distribution over lexicons by abstracting all of the lexical entries in this manner, and defining suitable distribution over values to assign to the variables in these lexical entries.
+For instance, take a lexical item with entry $\lambda y.C(y)$, where C is a fully specified predicate.
+We can create an abstracted version of this entry by conjoining a free predicate variable to it: $\lambda F \lambda y.C(y) \wedge F(y)$.
+This F variable will represent the enriched semantic content that this lexical item will convey, in addition to the invariant semantic content conveyed by the predicate C. We can represent a distribution over lexical entries assigned to this lexical item by a suitable distribution over values to assign the free variable of the abstracted lexical entries in this manner, and defining suitable distribution over values to assign to the variables in these lexical entries.

-This demonstrates that there is no substantive commitment involved in using lexical uncertainty rather than semantic free variables, or vice-versa.
-Nonetheless, the choice of representation will have an effect on how simple it is to describe certain models.
-It is natural, for example, to describe uncertainty about the meaning of "tall" as uncertainty about the height threshhold that an object is required to meet.
-As already noted, it is straightforward to represent this by substituting a free variable for this threshhold, and placing the appropriate distribution over the value of this variable.
-It is less natural to represent this using lexical uncertainty; one can define the required distribution over lexical entries for "tall," but lexical uncertainty does not itself explain why this distribution should be preferred over the many other possible distributions over pragmatic enrichments of "tall."
-In contrast, lexical uncertainty provides a more natural representation for deriving M-implicatures, such as the difference in interpretation between "John can finish the homework" and "John has the ability to finish the homework."
-Lexical uncertainty works in these cases by defining a distribution over arbitrary pragmatic enrichments of these utterances.
-This distribution can be defined, using the technique described above, in terms of semantic free variables, but it is less natural; there is nothing in this case analogous to a height threshhold for the free variable to represent.
+Hence there is no substantive commitment involved in using lexical uncertainty rather than semantic free variables, or vice-versa.
+Nonetheless, the choice of representation will have an effect on how simple it is to describe certain models, and what prior distributions appear natural.
+For example, uncertainty about the meaning of "tall" is naturally represented as uncertainty about the height threshold that an object is required to meet.
+It is less natural to represent this using refinements of a fully specified base meaning; one can define the required distribution over refinements of a fully permissive meaning but lexical uncertainty does not itself explain why this distribution should be preferred over the many other possible distributions over enrichments of "tall."
+In contrast, lexical uncertainty provides a natural representation for deriving M-implicatures, such as the difference in interpretation between "John can finish the homework" and "John has the ability to finish the homework."